 - View helpful project management reports such as Cost to Complete reports, Work in Progress reports, and others

-- Use invoicing and payments features powered by Square to easily receive payment for your projects
+- Use invoicing and payment features to easily receive payment for your projects